nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-04-30-migrating-to-office-365-from-google-mail/index.md

 ---
 title: Migrating to office 365 from Google Mail
-description: "Navigate the challenges of migrating from Google Mail to Office 365 with expert tips and PowerShell solutions.
-Simplify your transition today!"
+description: Navigate the challenges of migrating from Google Mail to Office 365 with expert tips and PowerShell solutions.
+Simplify your transition today!
 date: 2014-04-30
 creator: Martin Hinshelwood
 id: "10502"